'The impossible': Ukraine's secret, deadly rescue missions

 But not Buffalo.
 Left in a back corner of the truck, he'd somehow been overlooked.
 He couldn't raise the alarm because the mortar blasts had injured his throat, and he was still too hoarse to make himself heard over the whoop-whoop-whoop of the helicopter rotors.

-Because the cargo bay was full, Buffalo was placed crosswise from the others, who'd been loaded aboard side by side.
+Because the cargo bay was full, Buffalo was placed crosswise from the others, who had been loaded aboard side by side.
 A crew member took his hand and told him not to worry, they'd make it home.

 In his cockpit, the wait seemed interminable to Oleksandr, the minutes feeling like hours.